-The Flexible Plates forming the gun shield are fastened by means of Double Angle Strips and 24" Strips to two Trunnions 1.
-The Trunnions are bolted to Bush Wheel 2.
-A 2" Rod held in the boss of the Bush Wheel passes through a R 1d Wheel and the centre hole of the $5\frac{1}{2}$ " $\times 2\frac{1}{2}$ " Flanged Plate.
-The Rod c's fastened underneath the Flanged Plate by a Cord Anchoring Spring so that the gun is free to swivel.
+The Flexible Plates forming the gun shield are fastened by means of Double Angle Strips and $2\frac{1}{2}$ " Strips to two Trunnions 1.
+The Trunnions are Bolted to Bush Wheel 2.
+A 2" Rod held in the boss of the Bush Wheel passes through a Road Wheel and the centre hole of the $5\frac{1}{2}$ " $\times 2\frac{1}{2}$ " Flanged Plates.
+The Rod is fastened underneath the Flanged Plate by a Cord Anchoring Spring so that the gun is free to swivel.

 The elevation of the gun is controlled by Rod 3.
 Cord is wound round the Rod, then passed through the hole of a Flat Bracket fastened at the rear end of the gun, and knotted to a Washer as shown.
-The 14" Disc at the end of the gun is fastened by an Angle Bracket to the U-Section Curved Plates representing the breech.
+The 11⁄2" Disc at the end of the gun is fastened by an Angle Bracket to the U-Section Curved Plates representing the breech.